avanoene/risk_dash/README.md

 # risk_dash

-[risk_dash](https://github.com/avanoene/risk_dash) is a framework to help simplify the data flow for a portfolio of assets and handle market risk metrics at the asset and portfolio level.
+[risk_dash][6] is a framework to help simplify the data flow for a portfolio of assets and handle market risk metrics at the asset and portfolio level.
 If you clone the source [repository](https://github.com/avanoene/risk_dash), included is a [Dash](https://plot.ly/dash/) application to be an example of some of the uses for the package.

 ## Disclaimer: Due to data issues, only up to March 28th EOD is available from Quandl's WIKI EOD Stock Prices found in the example application.

+### Abstract

+While there are many Python packages that provide ways to do data analysis, in fact the package utilizes [pandas][1], [numpy][2], and [scipy][3] heavily, there are few that apply and handle common tasks that analysts face in quantifying market risk. [pyfolio][5] is one of those packages, however it forces you to utilize their infrastructure package [Zipline](http://www.zipline.io/) where as [risk_dash][6] aims to provide a framework to formalize the data flow while being totally customizable for the analyst. [risk_dash][6] is comprised of classes and methods to handle the data flow and calculation of market risk metrics at the asset and portfolio level.
+In use, this package should ease the developer's work in building a comprehensive risk analytics application and specifying the underlying risk distribution.
+This package does not aim to generate trade ideas, but quantify the market risks portfolios of securities face.
+Included is an example of an application that utilizes this framework focusing on an equity portfolio.

+### Thesis Steps

-Thesis Proposal: First create a framework package, risk_dash, to handle a portfolio of assets, then create a risk application to calculate and display common risk factors and metrics to present common uses for the framework, including: Value at Risk, Expected Portfolio Return and Volatility, Current Return, Systematic risk (Fama - French / CAPM)
+First create a framework package, risk_dash, to handle a portfolio of assets, then create a risk application to calculate and display common risk factors and metrics to present common uses for the framework, including: Value at Risk, Expected Portfolio Return and Volatility, Current Return, Systematic risk (Fama - French / CAPM)

 To accomplish this task, I am planning on using current research and python packages.
 I am planning on using [Dash by Plotly](https://plot.ly/dash/) to create the front end user interface and deploying the underlying Flask app on either [DigitalOcean](https://www.digitalocean.com/) or [Heroku](https://www.heroku.com/)

 The object model is housed in `~/risk_dash/` where as the application pages are in `~/pages/` and are managed by `/dashapp.py`

-While risk_dash only needs a few dependencies,[pandas](https://pandas.pydata.org/), [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/),[quandl](https://www.quandl.com/tools/python), and [requests](http://docs.python-requests.org/en/master/), the included application uses the dependencies listed in [requirements.txt](https://github.com/avanoene/risk_dash/requirements.txt) which can be installed by:
+While risk_dash only needs a few dependencies,[pandas][1], [numpy][2], [scipy][3],[quandl][4], and [requests](http://docs.python-requests.org/en/master/), the included application uses the dependencies listed in [requirements.txt](https://github.com/avanoene/risk_dash/requirements.txt) which can be installed by:

 ```pip install -r requirements.txt```